sonata-nfv/son-tutorials/upb-osm-hackfest-sdk-demo/README.md

 To stop the vim-emu emulator, type `exit` in the `containernet` terminal.
 You may need to press "Enter" a couple of times before seeing the `containernet>` prompt.

-**Congratulations, you successfully completed the 5GTANGO SDK tutorial!**